 A cortege through seven kilometres of Stockholm was the next order of business for the bridal couple, before they boarded the royal barge Vasaorden to travel back to the Royal Palace, where their guests were waiting in the balconied garden for the couple – cheers and applause erupted as the couple made their way from the dock to the Palace.
 There were few dry eyes amongst the guests – many of Europe’s princesses were seen dabbing away tears.

 Victoria and Daniel, accompanied by the King and Queen, made a brief appearance on the Palace balcony, where the King led a cheer for the bridal couple and Victoria thanked the Swedish people for “giving me my Prince.”
 It was then inside for the wedding reception, where an emotional speech by the groom endeared him to everyone.
 Some of the young bridal party were allowed to stay awake to see the multi-tiered wedding cake be cut, and then the dancing (which reportedly went on until the wee, wee hours of the morning).

 Victoria and Daniel have one daughter, Princess Estelle, who was born in February 2012.

 For the full coverage of Victoria and Daniel’s wedding here at the TRF Blog, please click on the following link: Swedish Royal Wedding 2010.Filed under Swedish Royals

-Tagged Crown Princess Victoria, Prince Daniel, Wedding.
+Tagged Crown Princess Victoria of Sweden, Prince Daniel of Sweden, Wedding.